Dear SAPLearners, in this blog post we will learn new features in ABAP Dictionary to support SAP HANA Database

 Cluster tables combine information from several tables logically belonging together.

-A new option is available on SAP HANA database as primary database to convert pool and cluster tables to transparent tables to support de-pooling and de-clustering.
+A new option is available on the SAP HANA database as the primary database to convert pool and cluster tables to transparent tables to support de-pooling and de-clustering.

 3. Full Text Indexes

 A new index called Full-Text Index is now available for SAP HANA Databases as a secondary table index.